beverloo/notification-triggers/IDL.md

 };

 partial interface Notification {
+  [SameObject] readonly attribute Trigger closeTrigger;
   [SameObject] readonly attribute Trigger showTrigger;
 }
 ```

-The [create a notification](https://notifications.spec.whatwg.org/#create-a-notification) algorithm will be amended to throw a `TypeError` exception when a `showTrigger` has been provided, but not a `serviceWorkerRegistration`.
+The [create a notification](https://notifications.spec.whatwg.org/#create-a-notification) algorithm will be amended to throw a `TypeError` exception when a `showTrigger` or `closeTrigger` has been provided, but not a `serviceWorkerRegistration`.
 This removes the ability to use _notification triggers_ for non-persistent notifications, which inherently are tied to the lifetime of the document.